-Access fails with VBOX_E_NOT_SUPPORTED if the guest additions does not support the session base environment feature.
+Access fails with VBOX_E_NOT_SUPPORTED if the Guest Additions do not support the session base environment feature.
 Support for this was introduced with protocol version XXXX.

-Access fails with VBOX_E_INVALID_OBJECT_STATE if the guest additions has yet to report the session base environment.
+Access fails with VBOX_E_INVALID_OBJECT_STATE if the Guest Additions has yet to report the session base environment.

-5.65.1.10 processes (read-only)
+6.110.1.10 processes (read-only)